Discover ARIZONA

 There’s more to Arizona than desert and cacti, the state is ushering in a new era of viticulture.
 With three prominent wine regions in the state, Arizona is an exciting – and budding – region to sip in.

-WHERE IS AZ WINE COUNTRY?
+WHERE IS ARIZONA WINE COUNTRY?

 Arizona’s wine regions are near major cites making for an easy wine country getaway.
 An hour from Tucson you can sip in the Sonoita AVA or head an hour east to the Willcox AVA.
 The Verde Valley is just north of Phoenix, about a two-hour drive and sits in the ever-growing popular escape of Sedona.